frappe/erpnext_documentation/user/manual/en/using-erpnext/search-filter.md

 #### Field

 Select the field of the document based on which you wish to filter the records.
-All the fields in a form will be seletable in this list.
+All the fields in a form will be selectable in this list.

 ![Search Filter](/docs/assets/img/using-erpnext/using-search-filer-1.png)

 #### Based On

-For field, you will be required to put a value of the field.
-In the 'based on' field, you can define a criteria based on which the system will search the document.
+For the field, you will be required to put a value of the field.
+In the 'based on' field, you can define criteria based on which the system will search the document.

 ![Search Filter](/docs/assets/img/using-erpnext/using-search-filter-2.png)